How the Ag Trust Works

 The Ag Trust works closely with its partners – the Sakonnet Preservation AssociationThe Nature Conservancy, the Rhode Island Department of Environmental Management, and the Natural Resource Conservation Service, to research, identify, and protect properties of mutual concern, and to steward those properties after they have been preserved.
 Although each conservation group has a slightly different orientation to land protection, all share a commitment to preserving the health, the rural identity, and the beauty of our Sakonnet landscape.

-Original Legislation
+Enabling Legislation

 LCACT Standing Rules